 Guy Régimbald is a partner in Gowling WLG's Ottawa office, and a national practice group leader of the Administrative Law Practice Group.
 Guy’s practice specializes in the areas of constitutional and administrative law, Aboriginal law, trademark and copyright law, and taxation.

 A prolific writer, Guy is the author of Canadian Administrative Law and co-author of The Law of the Canadian Constitution, two major treatises published by LexisNexis.
-They have been cited with approval by the Supreme Court of Canada (in the case of the former) and other courts throughout Canada in many reported decisions.
+They have been cited with approval by the Supreme Court of Canada and other courts throughout Canada in many reported decisions.
 Guy is also a co-author of Supreme Court of Canada Practice (Carswell), the definitive guide to practice and procedure at Canada's highest Court.

 In his constitutional and administrative law practice, Guy advises clients on issues related to the division of powers and the Canadian Charter of Rights and Freedoms.
 He also advises clients on other government and regulatory issues, including on lobbying requirements that may arise in government relations.

 Guy's Aboriginal law practice is focused on Aboriginal and treaty rights, self-government, Aboriginal consultation and accommodation, as well as First Nations taxation.
 He advises and represents First Nations, Inuit and Métis communities across Canada.

 Since 2014, Guy has been recognized by Managing Intellectual Property every year as a star in trademark and copyright law and since 2018, by the Canadian Legal Lexpert Directory for his work in Aboriginal Law.